garner1/BLISS/bin/README.md

 # bliss

-The main file to run the pipeline is bliss.sh
+From the bin directory run the commands as in test_pipeline to test the pipeline

+Requires (at least):

+gnu parallel

+scan_for_matches